 Larry Nassar stabbed multiple times at Florida federal prison, sources say

-Two people familiar with the matter told The AP the attack happened Sunday at United States Penitentiary Coleman in Florida.
-The people said he was in stable condition Monday.
+According to the Associated Press, which first reported the attack, sources said it happened during an altercation with another incarcerated person at United States Penitentiary Coleman in Florida.
+One source told The AP that Nassar was stabbed in the back and in the chest.
+The sources were not authorized to publicly discuss details of the attack or the ongoing investigation and spoke to The AP on the condition of anonymity.

-One of the people said he had been stabbed in the back and in the chest.
+In a statement to CBS News, the Bureau of Prisons declined to confirm Nassar had been stabbed, citing privacy and security reasons.
+However, the bureau did confirm that on Sunday afternoon "an inmate was assaulted at the United States Penitentiary (USP) Coleman II, in Sumterville, Florida.
+Responding staff immediately initiated life-saving measures.
+Staff requested Emergency Medical Services (EMS) and life-saving efforts continued.
+The inmate was transported by EMS to a local hospital for further treatment and evaluation."

-The people were not authorized to publicly discuss details of the attack or the ongoing investigation and spoke to The Associated Press on the condition of anonymity.
+No staff or other inmates were injured and at no time was the public in danger, the bureau said.

 "All visiting at this facility has been suspended until further notice," according to a banner on the prison's website Monday morning.